treeman/mining-incorporated/README.md

 3. Refactor world task handling.
     * Have tasks coming in, need to handle them.
         Need pathfinding to check if it's possible.
-    * Handle tasks as unique pointers, not shared.
 4. Refactor world.
     * Pathfinding in level/dimension, possibly other things.
     * Remove old position checks (related to pathfinding)
-    * Move current floor to gui.
     * Rename commands to events
     * Move task done/skip to events
     * Move build calculations to gui
 5. Refactor Worker.--
     * Migrate to new positions
     * Report back to world via events.
-5. Refactor tasks.
-    * Use dynamic class hierarchy instead.
 5. Refactor Tile.
     Readd objects, ability to change ground.
 5. Move ground definitions to object factory